vonerikbarren/--Crystal-Collector--/README.md

 - The user is to figure out how to get the number listed to match the with the jewels that are given.

 1. Read the instructions
+2. Look at the number that is presented
+3.

 ## Section 3 - Summary & Notes: